Waste Not, Want Not

 Despite the focus on what we are doing wrong with in our waste management and overconsumption, Trashed is not a wholly depressing film.
 There are painful moments to be sure, but the filmmakers also present alternatives to how we address waste, and attempt to offer hope that we can learn from our mistakes.

-We have learned from other mistakes in past and made corresponding improvements.
-We can do so with our trash.
-It is a profound and impassioned documentary certainly worth your time and attention.
+We can do better!
+Humans have learned from other past mistakes and have been able to make improvements.
+It can be done with our trash.
+The first step is recognizing that there is a problem.
+That where this film can help.
+It is a profound and impassioned storytelling of our relationship with garbage.
+Trashed is certainly worth your time and attention.

 ― G.K.
 Chesterton